Baldeep-Karki7/Folk-Song-Classification-using-HuBERT/readme.md

 ## Training Approach

-The model was fine-tuned in two stages, following the original HuBERT methodology:
+The model was trained in two stages, following the original HuBERT methodology:

 ### Stage 1
 - Feature representation: MFCC